ZGeorgeH/AMIGO_2018/Examples/George/Platform/Minimum toolset/Actuator_Control_V3.0/Readme.txt

 4. Change some features for manual controls so that both axes are modified at the same time.
 5. Fixed the crash caused by trying to load non-valid ".txt" files.
 6. Change some of the global variables to private userdata (dot expressions) will change all these variables to userdata in later version.

+V3.1
+1. Add a selection of whether plot the data for axis 2 (Some times it is difficult to see if we plot both of them)
+Todo: To remove global variables and handle the exceptions